 Another common “yes or no” proposition bet on The Masters is “Will there be a playoff?”

 Bettors can also predict the best finishing player by nationality/region including:

 - Number of players under par

 The Masters is a time when sportsbooks fight doggedly for the attention of golf bettors.
 This is why they will often have special promotions prepared just for the tournament.
-One of them is the odds boost, a bet that comes enhanced odds.
+One of the top Maryland sports betting promos available is the odds boost, a bet that comes with enhanced odds.

 Odds boosts won’t be found on every market at The Masters, and they might only involve specific players.
 For example, you may find enhanced odds on Phil Mickelson to win or Jon Rahm to shoot better than 71 in the fourth round.

 In any case, taking advantage of the odds boost is always a great idea if you already planned to make a similar bet.
 Taking the bet under enhanced odds can give you a significantly higher payout potential and will lower the house edge.

 Masters betting trends & handicapping advice

 There are many ways to increase your chances of successfully predicting the outcome of The Masters, and one of them is to look at tournament trends.
 Considering the last 10 editions of The Masters, here are three trends that stand out: